 Blogging about what you are working on any given day won’t necessarily attract more potential customers to your site.
 But tuning in to the value that customers see in your organization, and using the blog to provide thought, background and ideas related to that perceived value may interest current customers and even attract new ones.

-Think of a business blog as a cousin to the personal blog, rather than as a twin.
+Think of a business blog, like Firstsiteguide, as a cousin to the personal blog, rather than as a twin.
 Like a personal blog, a business blog serves as a valuable outlet for personal expression.
 It helps connect bloggers to customers, providing a direct channel for communication helping to form strong relationships at all levels.
-But first customers have to care about you are writing about.
+But first customers have to care about what you are writing about.

 So How Do You Know What Customers Care About?